The barbell hip thrust is a pure glute building movement that will increase the size and improve the strength of your

 •Thrust back up and repeat until the set is complete

 The plates will never hit the floor as you lower the weight so this will not allow your glutes to rest.
 Constant tension reps will force a gait changing pump straight to your backside.

-You can add a heavier resistance band like the Hip Circle around your knees or use 1 and ¼ reps to increase the intensity.
+You can also add a heavier resistance band like the Hip Circle around your knees or use 1 and ¼ reps to increase the intensity.

 Bigger Glutes Training Program

-Start the process of building thicker and stronger glutes by utilizing this training program for 3 weeks.
+So you will start the process of building bigger and stronger glutes by utilizing this training program for 3 weeks.